A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

-The ALMA-based redshifts are distributed between $1.8 \lesssim z\lesssim4$, although we note that just 12 sources have secure redshifts (two or more millimeter lines) from ALMA alone.
+The ALMA-based redshifts are distributed between $1.8 \lesssim z\lesssim4$, although we note that just 12 sources have secure redshifts (2+ millimeter lines) from ALMA alone.
 Our observing program was designed to detect CO lines at $1\lesssim z \lesssim6$.
 Since we know the redshifts of most of the ALMA sources lie within this range, we can conclude that the non-detections are simply an issue of sensitivity.

-Ground-based spec-zs account for a relatively small number of spec-zs in total.
-This reflects the difficulty of obtaining emission line detections in DSFGs in the optical/NIR from the ground, hampered by their optical faintness and atmospheric absorption.
-Also, the HST grism-zs, while highly complete at $z<3$, fall off at high redshifts due to wavelength coverage and the difficulty of detecting optical emission lines for DSFGs (\citetalias{momcheva16}).
-As noted in Section~\ref{sec:photz_comp}, these are generally not as precise as spec-zs, and they can suffer from catastrophic outliers in some cases.
+Ground-based spec-zs account for a smaller number of spec-zs in total, in spite of the numerous surveys that have been performed.
+This highlights the difficulty of detecting emission lines at optical/NIR wavelengths for DSFGs from the ground, hampered by their faintness and strong atmospheric absorption.
+The HST grism-zs, while highly complete at $z<3$, fall off at higher redshifts. {This reflects the survey design of 3D-HST, which targeted galaxies at $0.7 < z < 3$ (\citetalias{momcheva16}), although beyond a redshift of $z\sim2.4$ the lack of strong emission lines in the G141 grism wavelength range may also limit the utility and accuracy of this method.} As noted in Section~\ref{sec:photz_comp}, these are generally not as precise as spec-zs, and they can suffer from catastrophic outliers in some cases.

 Thanks to its better wavelength coverage and sensitivity, JWST/NIRSpec is more effective at obtaining spec-zs at $z>3$ than ground-based instruments.
 Since nearly all the sources targeted with NIRSpec are confirmed, as discussed above, the observed distribution of the JWST spec-zs reflects the selection biases associated with the various NIRSpec programs.